Lekuruu/watchtower-processor/README.md

 This is part of a project called "watchtower", which provides an API for user statistics, and records replays of top players, by spectating them.

-The processor will save scores & messages inside the database, and saves replay files to storage.
+The processor will save scores & messages inside the database, and save replay files to storage.